-- Stalking, defined as a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear of their safety or the safety of others e.g. unwanted gifts, sms messages, through social media. - Dowry related violence Dowry includes gifts, money, goods or property given from the bride's family to the groom or in-laws before, during or any time after the marriage.
-Dowry is a response to explicit or implicit demands or expectations of the groom or his family. - Forced and Child Marriages Forced marriages is when a person faces physical pressure to marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. made to feel like they are bringing shame on their family). - Honour crimes involve physical, emotional, psychological, financial and sexual abuse, including murder, committed by people who want to defend the reputation of their family or community. - FGM (Female Genital Mutilation), also known as female genital cutting and female circumcision, is the ritual removal of some or all of the external female genitalia.
+- Forced and Child Marriages Forced marriages is when a person faces physical pressure to marry (e.g. threats, physical violence or sexual violence) or emotional and psychological pressure (e.g. made to feel like they are bringing shame on their family). - Honour crimes involve physical, emotional, psychological, financial, and sexual abuse, including murder, committed by people who want to defend the reputation of their family or community. - FGM (Female Genital Mutilation), also known as female genital cutting and female circumcision, is the ritual removal of some or all of the external female genitalia.

-6. College Polices to Deal with Gender Based Violence
+6. College Policies to Deal with Gender-Based Violence

-Allegations of gender-based violence will be dealt with under the relevant student and staff Disciplinary Policy and Procedures and Student Code of Conduct.
-These policies outline the processes to be followed and the rights of the accused regarding representation and appeal.
+Allegations of gender-based violence will be dealt with in a trauma-informed manner under the relevant student and staff Disciplinary Policy and Procedures and Student Code of Conduct.
+These policies outline the processes to be followed and the rights of those 'reporting' regarding representation and appeal.
 Appropriate support will be given to both the victim and the accused throughout these processes.